 There are hundreds of alternatives, of course, but certain biscuit varieties have climbed to the top of the seasonal pile.
 So to give you a flavour (sorry) of what to expect:

-- Vanillekipferl (vanilla crescents): this is by far the most popular variety.
+- Vanillekipferl (vanilla crescents): by far the most popular variety.
 A dry biscuit following a simple “butter, flour and sugar” recipe

 - Mandelbällchen (almond balls – not a medical condition): made of sugar, egg whites and grated nuts

 - Kokosbusserl (coconut macaroon): usually covered in a chocolate base

 - Linzer Augen (“Linz eyes”): a two-layered biscuit with a jam filling, often redcurrant or apricot.

 - Zimtsterne (cinnamon star): cinnamon is a popular spice around Christmas here, with cinnamon sticks also used in decorations.
 Star-formed biscuits come in many varieties – almond stars are another popular one

 - Ochsenaugen (ox-eye cookies): very similar to the UK’s jammy dodgers (if these still exist?).